-Toasted almond biscotti is made with chopped almonds and almond extract for plenty of almond flavor.
-Pair it with espresso or hot tea.
+The best thing about biscotti is that is keeps for up to two weeks making it the perfect homemade treat to have in the pantry.
+This toasted almond biscotti is made with chopped almonds and almond extract for plenty of almond flavor.
+Pair it with espresso or hot tea for a delightful snack!

 What makes biscotti irresistible?
-Maybe it’s the satisfying crunch when bitten into or perhaps it’s how perfectly it pairs with your morning coffee, but I personally like biscotti because of the endless variations it can adapt to.
+Maybe it’s the satisfying crunch when bitten into or perhaps it’s how perfectly it pairs with your morning coffee, but I personally like biscotti because of the endless variations it can adapt to (just check out my cranberry pistachio biscotti).
 Today, I looked to almonds for flavor and made toasted almond biscotti with a vanilla bean glaze.

 - Toast the almonds: Preheat oven to 350 F. Line a baking sheet with parchment paper and place almonds on top.
 Bake for 10 minutes, stirring every three minutes for even toasting.
-Let the almonds cool, then coarsely chop them for the biscotti.
+Let the almonds cool, then coarsely chop them and set aside.

 - Shape the dough: Split the dough in half and use floured hands to shape the dough into a log about 13 inches long and 2 inches wide.
 Repeat with remaining dough.

 - First bake: Bake the loaves for 35 minutes at 350 F until golden in color.
 Remove from oven and cool for 10 minutes.

 - Cut the biscotti: Use a serrated knife to diagonally into 1/2-inch thick slices.
 Return slices to baking sheet cut side up.